IshanAcharya/T2A2_APIWebServer/README.md

 | DayOfWeek | The day of the week for which an alert is set for |

 ## R7.
-Detail any third party services that your app will use.
+Detail any third party services that your app will use

 The Shopping Diary application utilises multiple third party services to deliver it's core functions.
 These include: